-Abrams first came to the United States in 1979, when she was 34 years old.
+Abrams first came to the United States in 1979.
 From 1985 to 1990 she worked at the Ruth Leaf Studio doing printmaking.
 She also worked in freelance fabric design for many years, selling her pieces.

 But then somebody told her about a small place in Glen Cove that showed people how to sew.
 There, she met a friend who taught her quilts weren’t just for beds – they could be artistic.
 “She took me and she showed me all these incredible pieces that they [the artists] made,” she said.